Floating in Winter

 Float Tanks as Tools

-With the above in mind, our beloved float tanks come into the picture to offer the perfect sanctuary.
+With the above in mind, our beloved float tanks can offer the perfect sanctuary.
 Like other practices which can support us in becoming more aware and exploring our own body and mind, floating seems like the perfect tool made for this time of year.
 Unlike the hot and warm summer months, where our instincts tell us to be outside and more active, we have the chance to listen to our bodies and make space for stillness.

 An Extra Bonus

 With winter also being the time of the year when flus and colds sneak their way into our system, there is a nice bonus to floating during this time.
 The reason why you float in the first place is the presence of 500kg Epsom Salt dissolved in the water.
 This naturally-occurring mineral will ease muscle aches and help you get a good night’s rest, which we all know does us a heck of a lot of good.

 People also flock to the float tanks in winter because of the pleasant temperature inside the pod.
 The warmth of the water (heated to 34.5°C to 35.5°C) is designed to match with your skin surface temperature and create an optimal environment for your float.
 Neither too hot nor too cold, this will help to fully relax as the water-air boundary become indistinguishable.
 You’ll feel like you’re floating on a big, fluffy cloud!
 Now if that isn’t the perfect escape from winter, I don’t know what is.